 Rummenigge is also the chief executive of Bayern Munich and the German giants were left incensed when winger Arjen Robben was injured playing for the Netherlands at the 2010 World Cup in South Africa.

 Fifa boss Sepp Blatter told the congress that the governing body would now insure every player in all international matches "for the best interests" of the game.

 The clubs can also look forward to a share of an additional 100m euros from Uefa's revenues at this summer's Euros in Poland and Ukraine.

-And that figure increases to 150m euros when the tournament is played in
+And that figure increases to 150m euros when the tournament is played in France in 2016.

 What Uefa gets in return for all these concessions is the topic of some debate but the prime motivation must be to maintain ECA support for the organisation's Financial Fair Play initiative, which comes into force next season.